I’ve had many frustrated pastors ask me, “How do you get your people to invite?” What they should be asking is, “Why aren’t your people inviting?”

-The truth is people will naturally talk about something that they’re really excited about.
-You don’t have to encourage a 15 year old girl to talk about her new boyfriend.
-More often than not, you’re asking her to stop talking about him!
+People will talk about what excites them.
+A 15 year old girl does not need any encouragement to talk about her new boyfriend.
+More often than not, you’re asking her to please stop talking about him!

-Pastor, if your people are not inviting their friends and family to church it says more about the church than it does about them.
-So what are the most common reasons people do not invite their friends?
+If people aren’t inviting friends and family to church it says more about the church than it does about them.

 1. They’re afraid you might hurt their relationship with their friend.
 We could do this by embarrassing them, putting them on the spot, or flat out ignoring them.
 In other words, they’re terrified that the experience would be a setback for the gospel.

 2. They’re afraid their friend wouldn’t get it.
-The fear there would need to be a long debriefing after the service to either explain or apologize for what just happened.
-This is usually a music, message or methods issue.
+They fear they will have to explain or apologize for what just happened.
+This may be due to a music, message or methods issue.
 The music isn’t up to date or the quality is terrible.
-The message is boring or doesn’t apply to their life, or there are elements in the service that are designed for insiders only.
-For example, the pastor says some code sentence and the whole congregation chants back a memorized reply.
-The visitor immediately feels disconnected.
+The message is boring or doesn’t apply to their life.
+There are elements in the service that are designed for insiders only and the visitor feels disconnected.

 3. There’s no invitational hook.
 This happens when the service is so predictable that there’s no real angst to invite their friend on any given weekend.
 In other words, when every service is as good (or bad) as any service to invite to, then they’ll usually never invite to any service.